 Having a corporate personal representative can help ensure that your estate is settled as efficiently as possible, and gives you an unbiased voice to settle any potential disputes.
-Community Bank & Trust of Florida has the expertise to serve as Personal Representative, Co-Personal Representative or agent for the Personal Representative and handle the asset management and probate process effectively, relieving the burden from your loved ones.
-Call our Estate Department located in our Ocala headquarters at 352-369-1000 to schedule a no-obligation appointment.
-Meetings can be arranged at any of our branch offices located in Ocala, Belleview, Gainesville, Summerfield and the Villages.
+Community Bank & Trust of Florida has the expertise to serve as Personal Representative, Co-Personal Representative or agent for the Personal Representative and handle the asset management and probate process effectively, relieving the burden on your loved ones.
+Call our Estate Settlement Services department, located in our Ocala headquarters, at 352-369-1000 to schedule a no-obligation appointment.
+Meetings can also be arranged at any of our North Central Florida branch offices in Ocala, Belleview, Gainesville, Summerfield and The Villages.

 |Investments are Not FDIC insured; Not deposits, obligations of, or guaranteed by any bank.
 Subject to risks, including the possible loss of principle amount invested.|